In an effort to keep our segment leaderboards as fair as possible, we ask you to follow these guidelines:

 - Manipulated GPS data is not allowed on any leaderboards

 - Keep rides with a mixed-gender tandem bike off leaderboards

-- Adjust privacy controls on duplicate versions of an activity to "Only You"
+- Adjust privacy controls on duplicate versions of the activity to "Only You"

 - Responsibly participate in segment leaderboards

 - Report activities that should not be on leaderboards